CaptainDuck/AdvancedInfo/README.md

 > Note: This Plugin is ONLY written on PHP so, You can't fit your Plugin on some MCPE Server Softwares like [MiNET](https://github.com/NiclasOlofsson/MiNET) Because it is written in C# and [Nukkit](https://github.com/Nukkit/Nukkit) because it is written in Java.

-**_Note: This is my very first plugin, feel free to create any issue, suggestion or pull request.
+**_Note: This is my second plugin, feel free to create any issue, suggestion or pull request.
 Thanks! :D_**

 **Commands:**
 - [ ] /info